 Taconic cannot accept orders by weight for this model.
 Please note that shipments may contain animals with a larger weight variation.

-Origin: The Ahr Knockout mouse was developed by Taconic in collaboration with CXR Biosciences.
+The Ahr Knockout mouse was developed by Taconic in collaboration with CXR Biosciences.
 It was generated by crossing an AHR humanized mouse line (Model 9165) with a Cre deleter mouse.
 The Humanized AHR Mouse model was created through a targeted replacement of mouse Ahr Exon 3 with a cDNA construct containing human AHR Exons 3-11 in C57BL/6NTac-derived ES cells.
 Targeted ES cells were injected into BALB/cJBomTac blastocysts and the resultant chimeras were backcrossed to a Flpe deleter strain on C57BL/6J to eliminate selection markers.
 The Ahr Knockout Mouse model was derived from the Humanized AHR Mouse line through a Cre-mediated deletion of the human AHR sequence.
 Mouse exon 3 is deleted in the knockout, resulting in an out of frame splicing of exons 2 to exon 4.
 The absence of functional Ahr protein was proven experimentally.
 Taconic received stock in 2009, and the line was embryo transfer derived.
-The colony is maintained by mating homozygotes.
+The colony was maintained by mating homozygotes.

-Initial Publication: Not published yet.
+Not published yet.